A max-cut approach to heterogeneity in cryo-electron microscopy: Introduction

+The second approach to the heterogeneity problem consists of algorithms that are based on covariance matrix estimation~\cite{anden2015covariance, katsevich2013covariance,Liao2015, penczek2006method}.
+These algorithms consider the unknown three-dimensional volumes of the molecules as realizations of a random variable, and attempt to approximate the covariance between any two voxels of the random variable.
+In~\cite{anden2015covariance}, it is described how to use the (estimated) covariance matrix to reconstruct the different volumes.
+The main current limitation of these approaches is their computational complexity, as the covariance matrix that corresponds to a volume of size $L \times L \times L$ is of size $L^{3} \times L^{3}$, and thus it is extremely computationally expensive to estimate it for large $ L $.
+Consequently, covariance-based methods typically require down-sampling the input images to a sufficiently low resolution.
+The resulting low-resolution volumes may be used to initialize the aforementioned MLE approaches.
+Recently, a method that uses MLE to directly approximate the principal components of the covariance matrix has been proposed in~\cite{tagare2015directly}.

+A third approach to the heterogeneity problem has been recently proposed in~\cite{lederman2016representation}, based on the ``Non-Unique Games'' framework, which was presented and related to cryo-EM in~\cite{bandeira2015non}.
+The Non-Unique Games framework provides a representation theoretic approach to studying problems of alignment over compact~\cite{bandeira2015non} and non-compact~\cite{ozyesil2018synchronization} groups.
+It offers convex relaxations for alignment problems, which are formulated as semidefinite programs (SDPs).
+Under certain circumstances, the framework guarantees global optimality of the solution.
+Although this approach seems to be very general, it is currently too computationally expensive and has not yet been applied to cryo-EM data.

-In this paper we propose an algorithm to address the heterogeneity problem that follows the third approach, and analyze its properties.
-In particular, we derive bounds on the accuracy of our algorithm.
-The presented algorithm takes $N$ two-dimensional images generated from one of $K$ different underlying structures, and returns a three-dimensional reconstruction for each of the $K$ structures.
-We also show that the performance of the algorithm improves (under certain assumptions) not only as the quality of the images improves, but also as the number of images grows.
-The idea of the algorithm is to use a score to measure the similarity between every two images from the $N$ input images.
-The important feature of the score is that it gives a low score to images of the same underlying structure, and gives a high score to images of different underlying structures.
-After calculating the score for every pair of images, we use a maximum $k$-cut algorithm to determine which of the two-dimensional images belong to each class.
-Unlike other works that used this approach, in this paper we present an iterative algorithm that uses not only the information of common lines' correlations but also uses the estimated imaging directions and their consistency with the common lines.
+Finally, the fourth approach to the heterogeneity problem is based on devising a similarity measure for pairs of images, and then assigning the images into different classes based on that similarity measure~\cite{shatsky2010automated,herman2008classification}.
+The algorithm we propose goes in this direction, in a way that allows us to analyze its properties and to derive some bounds on its accuracy.
+The idea behind our algorithm is to use a score function to measure the similarity between every pair of images, to construct a weighted graph whose weights are given by these similarities, and then to use a maximum $K$-cut algorithm to determine which images belong to each class.
+Our score function assigns low score to images of the same underlying structure, assigns high score to images of different underlying structures, and is designed such that the numerical properties of the resulting algorithm can be explicitly stated and proved.
+In particular, unlike other works that use graph-based partitioning, in this paper we present an iterative algorithm that uses not only the information of common lines' correlations but also uses the estimated imaging directions and their consistency with the common lines.